PingOne Advanced Identity Cloud

 The following example shows the extensive code required in a legacy script to query the existence of a user by their email address in IDM, compared to the ease of using the openidm binding.

-For further examples of how to use the openidm binding in your next-generation scripts, refer to Access IDM scripting functions.
+You can find more examples about using the openidm binding in your next-generation scripts in Access IDM scripting functions.

 The openidm binding provides administrative access to IDM functions.
 Use it with caution to prevent the exposure of sensitive data.